Connect with us

 Hospital leaders from Merit Health System, Delta Health System in Greenville, North Mississippi Health System in Tupelo and Forrest General Hospital in Hattiesburg declined interviews.

-Leaders from the and Gulfport’s Memorial Hospital System also refused an interview.
-South Central Regional Medical Center’s chief executive officer Greg Gibbes did not respond to multiple requests for comment.
+Leaders from the University of Mississippi Medical Center and Gulfport's Memorial Hospital System also refused an interview.
+South Central Regional Medical Center's chief executive officer Greg Gibbes did not respond to multiple requests for comment.
 Representatives from all three were part of a cohort of medical leaders that flanked the governor at his September election-time press conference.

 A second, smaller part of Reeves’ plan is still pending approval from the federal government.
 Medicaid expansion will likely be a major policy discussion during the Legislature’s 2024 session, and several Republican legislative leaders have said they’ll devote attention to the topic.